zoolanders/documentation/src/essentials-for-zoo/metadata.md

 For more information about Open Graph visit the [Open Graph official page](http://ogp.me/).
 For testing the results checkout [Facebook Debuger](https://www.facebook.com/login.php?next=https%3A%2F%2Fdevelopers.facebook.com%2Ftools%2Fdebug%2F).
 :::

-## Troubleshooting

-### Category Open Graph

-The Open Graph meta tags can only be applied to ZOO Item views.

-### The metadata is not being displaying on the Item page

-Make sure the ZOOlanders ZOOseo Plugin is enabled and that the _ZOOseo Metadata Item_ layout is populated.

-### The Open Graph tags are not being recognized

-Some services, like Facebook, cannot scrape the website when _Joomla!
-GZIP_ compression is enabled.
-As currently there is no workaround for it, the best is to keep the compression off when using Open Graph.